Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Arrive early and claim a spot near the central pond where petals drift across the water.
 Bring a tarp and snacks for a hanami spot that feels neighborhood-local rather than tourist-packed.
 If you're cycling, the surrounding paths welcome bikes and offer beautiful routes through the blossoms.

 Logistics: Kichijōji Station (JR Chuo Line), South Exit.
 10-minute walk.
 Some steps near the pond.
-Bikes welcome on surrounding paths.
+Bikes are welcome on the surrounding paths.

 Quick Pick: Best local park option in west Tokyo, especially mornings.